arobson/rabbot/README.md

  * durable 			true|false		survive broker restarts
  * persistent 		true|false		a.k.a. persistent delivery, messages saved to disk
  * alternate 		'alt.exchange'	define an alternate exchange
+ * publishTimeout	2^32			timeout in milliseconds for publish calls to this exchange

 ### addQueue( queueName, [options], [connectionName] )
 The call returns a promise that can be used to determine when the queue has been created on the server.